liblava/liblava/README.md

 #### 3. window input

-Here is another example that shows how to create a window and handle input.
-This is straightforward.
+Here is another example that shows how to create a window and handle input:

 ```c++
 frame frame(argh);